rabbitrepo/umbrel-cloudflaretunnel-guide/README.md

 ## Tutorial

-**January 2024 update:** Now there is a [Cloudflare Tunnel app](https://apps.umbrel.com/app/cloudflared) the Unbrel store providing simple configuration and dashboard UI.
+**January 2024 update:** Now there is a [Cloudflare Tunnel app](https://apps.umbrel.com/app/cloudflared) in the Umbrel store providing simple configuration and dashboard UI.
 You can proceed with the following guide and use this app instead of configuring the daemon through SSH.

 <img src="images/cloudflare-tunnel-app.png" width=300 alt="Cloudflare Tunnel app" />